Frequently Asked Questions

 The primary cause for settlement and movement within a foundation is movement within the supporting soils.
 Movement within the supporting soils can be simply a result of the soil types that naturally exist and the tendency of those soils to shift and move with changes within moisture content, temperature change, etc. There are many different types of soils that are native to North Carolina and South Carolina.
 Many of these various types of soils undergo continuous movement and at different rates.
 Extreme drought conditions as well as long extended periods of heavy rainfall can both significantly impact changes and movement within the soils.
 The presence of poorly compacted backfilled soils and/or the presence of roots, tree stumps, and/or construction debris buried within the backfilled soils are other causes for movement within the supporting soils.
 If backfilled soils are not properly compacted, they will consolidate and settle down over time.
 The consolidation of backfilled soils can easily result in settlement within the structure above.
 Unfortunately the conditions and types of soils which exist below the surface can be unknown and can be unpredictable, but the one major contributing factor and cause for foundation settlement can often be prevented or controlled.
 One of the most common causes for foundation settlement is drainage issues.
 Failure to properly divert and channel water away from the foundation will often result in foundation settlement.

-It is advantageous for the owner of the property to be present for the consultation.
+It is advantageous for the owner of the property to be present for the inspection.
 Not only will the owner be provided with a thorough explanation of the condition of your property, the remediation plan, and the actions required to execute that plan.

 Yes the Carolina Foundation Solutions representative may need access into the home and will need to discuss various aspects depending upon his observations.